EpicOfficer/Blink3/README.md

 Blink3 includes multiple Docker images for each of the solution's parts and Docker Compose files for orchestration.
 The Docker Compose files included are:
 - `docker-compose.yml` - The base Docker Compose file.
 - `docker-compose.development.yml` - Overwrites the base configuration for local development.
 References the images built in the local solution.
-- `docker-compose.production.yml` - Overwrites the base configuration for production environments.
-References the images hosted on GitHub Container Registry.

 To build and run the application using Docker Compose, you can execute the following commands: